(Source)

 Boy, that’s not very comforting!

 This is a precarious situation, because ultimately taking over-the-counter painkillers masks your symptoms and ignores the real issue of what triggers the headache.
-Natural remedies for headaches and migraines may take a bit more thought than simply popping a pill, but you shouldn’t underestimate them.
+Natural remedies for headaches and migraines may take a bit more thought than simply popping a pill, but you shouldn’t underestimate their effectiveness.

 Please go through this as a checklist to see if you’ve overlooked anything!
 We know everyone is different, so I have included many natural remedies that have shown significant success.